 What to do if you’re worried about your car battery

-Nick Reid, Direct Line Group’s head of automotive technology, offers this simple advice for drivers concerned about the health of their car’s battery: “If your car is showing symptoms of a flat battery, take it to your nearest garage or fast fit centre and ask them to perform a battery test.
+Nick Reid, Green Flag’s head of automotive technology, offers this simple advice for drivers concerned about the health of their car’s battery: “If your car is showing symptoms of a flat battery, take it to your nearest garage or fast fit centre and ask them to perform a battery test.
 Most will do this for free and it will tell you what state your battery is in.

 “Bump starting a car is very dangerous and could end up costing you thousands of pounds.
 If you have to deal with a flat battery yourself, the best thing to do is to jump start the car, however it’s best to call your breakdown cover provider and have them get to the root of the problem,” advises Reid.